Cacti and succulents, Perennials

-Best known species in cultivation is Baja California native, with 1 1/2 -ft.-wide leaf rosettes on stems that gradually lengthen into 1- to 2-ft. trunks; these lean or become prostrate as the plant ages.
+The best known species in cultivation is this Baja California native, with 1 1/2-ft.-wide leaf rosettes on stems that gradually lengthen into 1–2-ft. trunks; these lean or become prostrate as the plant ages.
 Fleshy leaves are covered with a heavy coat of chalky powder that can be rubbed off.
 When plants flourish, they produce reddish stalks with little yellow flowers in spring.
 Striking plant when well grown; needs bright light and shelter from rain, hail, and frost.
 Best under glass or plastic roof to keep powder from being washed off.

 ‘Doubledecker’ (‘Doppelganger’), another 2-footer, has something extra: a seco...